Newport medieval ship: Dating the ship

-Dendrochronology reveal that most of the timbers used to build the ship originate from the Basque Country of northern Spain dating from c.1449.
 The discovery in the spring of 2006 of a French "petit blanc" (small white) silver coin inserted into a cut out in the stempost/keel join was a major step forward.
 Placed, perhaps, as a token of good fortune at the start of the ship's construction, this coin was minted in Crémieu in the Dauphinois region of France between May and July 1447.
-Tree trunks found under the hull and forming the support for the ship when under repair, have a dendrochronology date of 1468 – 1469.
-This would give the ship a maximum working life span of 20 years.
+Tree trunks found under the hull and forming the support for the ship when under repair, have a latest dendrochronology date of the spring of 1468.
+This would give the ship a working life span of less than 10 years.

 There is circumstantial evidence that by 1469 the ship may have belonged to and been under repair for the Earl of Warwick.
 A letter of authorisation dated 22 November 1469 from Warwick to Thomas Throkmorton, his receiver of Glamorgan and Morgannwg, authorised various payments for "the making of the ship at Newport" which could be construed as repairs to the badly damaged vessel.
+This association of the ship with known historical figures is questioned as being a common failing of historians when studying archaeological remains.
+The simplest (though not only) explanation is that this was a ship from the Iberian peninsula that required some repairs whilst in the Bristol area.
 Research has shown that Newport sometimes had some very large vessels in the fifteenth and sixteenth century, like the Newport Medieval Ship.
 These were used primarily to serve the long-distance trade of Bristol, which was then the second port of the realm.